akramLh005/CodeClause-Ai-Internship-Plagiarishm-checker/README.md

-# CodeClause-Ai-Internship-Plagiarishm-checker

-# Code Clause AI Internship
+# Code Clause AI Internship Plagiarishm checker

 This project is a plagiarism checker developed by Akram Lahmar using Python and the Tkinter library.
 It calculates the cosine similarity between a user's input text and a database of text to determine the degree of similarity.